- December 9, 2019

 While OSHA’s power to protect workers may be barely more than ceremonial, the law does still recognize an employer’s responsibility to provide a safe workplace.
 If you’ve been injured due to your employer’s negligence, you’re entitled to compensation.

 Litigation is about more than just covering your medical expenses.
 By choosing to pursue justice after a preventable accident, you send a message to the responsible party, and all similarly situated negligent actors, that their ill-gotten gains do not belong to them.
-Civil litigation has the power to impose much more severe financial consequences that OSHA does, meaning that you, as a survivor of corporate greed, can help create a world in which ignoring regulations and endangering workers is no longer profitable.
-Reach out to The Stoddard Firm today to learn more.
+Civil litigation has the power to impose much more severe financial consequences than OSHA does, meaning that you, as a survivor of corporate greed, can help create a world in which ignoring regulations and endangering workers is no longer profitable.